Diverticulitis Inflammatory Diverticular Disease

 Pathophysiology

 Diverticulitis occurs when a colonic diverticulum becomes inflamed, most often in the setting of underlying diverticulosis.
-Although many clients with diverticulosis remain asymptomatic, a subset develops inflammatory episodes with abdominal pain and systemic symptoms.
+Although many clients with diverticulosis remain asymptomatic, a subset develops symptomatic diverticular disease with inflammatory episodes.

 Diverticula commonly form at colonic weak points under increased intraluminal pressure, with constipation and straining as frequent contributors; connective-tissue vulnerability can further increase risk in selected clients.
 Obstruction at a diverticulum (for example by hardened stool) may trigger local erosion, inflammation, and necrotic progression toward perforation.

-Complicated disease can progress beyond local inflammation and include abscess formation, perforation, fistula development, or bowel obstruction, which substantially increases acuity and intervention needs.
+Complicated disease can progress beyond local inflammation and include abscess formation, perforation, fistula development, bowel obstruction, and peritoneal spread, which substantially increases acuity and intervention needs.

 Classification